YeShuzhan/PrivSTD/Readme.md

 ## 3 DATASETS

 Our experiment involves three open real world dataset popularly deployed by existing works.
 Each dataset represents a spatio-temporal tracjectory density data.
+All datasets used in this project are stored in the `PrivSTD_codes/data` directory of this GitHub repository.

 ## 4 Usage
 Please download the requirements.txt and use the following code to install the required Python environment: